ABI-Software/ABIBook/tutorials/embc13/scenario2/opencor.rst

    :align: center
    :width: 80%

 As you can see highlighted in the :guilabel:`Exposure` column of the history above, there are two exposures for this workspace.
 For the purposes of this tutorial, we will assume that the `earlier exposure <http://models.cellml.org/e/173>`_ corresponds to a study that has been published in a scientific journal.
 The `later exposure <http://models.cellml.org/e/174>`_ is the result of further work on this model following the publication of the journal article.
 The later exposure illustrates the difference between these two versions of the model.
-In this tutorial we aim to reproduce the results as shown in the published journal article - corresponding to the earlier exposure.
+In this tutorial, we aim to reproduce the results as shown in the published journal article - corresponding to the earlier exposure.

 .. important::
    It is essential to use a Mercurial client to obtain models from the repository for editing.
 The Mercurial client is not only able to keep track of all the changes you make (allowing you to back-track if you make any errors), but using a Mercurial client is the only way to add any changes you have made back into the repository.